pulzze/autoflow-documentation/docs/Documentation/Overview/Index.md

 At a high level, API AutoFlow is a configurable integration and automation tool based on API Server.

 - API AutoFlow is commonly used in application development to enable developers to build applications that can interact with external services, databases, or other software components.
-It provides workflow with large library of actions and protocols for how client applications can request and access data or services from the server.
+It provides workflow with a large library of actions and protocols for how client applications can request and access data or services from the server.
 - API AutoFlow allows you to create and expose a set of endpoints or URLs that client applications can send requests to.
 These endpoints are defined by the API server and represent specific functionalities or resources that can be accessed and defined by drag-and-drop workflows.
 The server receives the requests, processes them, and returns the appropriate responses back to the client.
 - API AutoFlow supports various protocols such as HTTP, MQTT, TCP, and more.
 It incorporates authentication and authorization mechanisms to control access to the exposed resources and ensure secure communication between the client and server.
 - By providing a standardized interface for accessing and manipulating data or services, API servers enable developers to create applications that can leverage the data and functionalities of other systems or components without needing to understand the underlying implementation details.
 This promotes interoperability, scalability, and modular development in software systems.

 ### Why API AutoFlow
-**The value of API AutoFlow is it comes with all the things that are needed for production ready integration and automation.**
+**The value of API AutoFlow is it comes with all the things that are needed for production-ready integration and automation.**

 <div style={{width: 100 + '%', textAlign: 'center'}}>
     <img src={ApiAutoflowValueImg} alt="API AutoFlow simplifies the overall API development" style={{ maxWidth: 30 + 'em' }} />